 The Summer Student Lottery Program is a City Council approved initiative that provides eligible students the opportunity to gain meaningful temporary employment and experience working for a large employer, the Corporation of the City of Windsor.
 Subject to budget approval and in compliance with the Union Collective Agreements, the Corporation annually hires eligible post secondary students to work during the Summer School Break.

 To keep the hiring of students for the Summer Student Lottery Program fair and equitable, the selection of students to be considered is based on a lottery system.
 The lottery system is a secured computer program that randomly draws applications for order of consideration for employment.

 The number of students to be hired for the current year is yet to be determined.
-The HR Department will contact students starting at lottery ranking number one and continue ascending through the lottery ranking numbers until all available positions have been filled by eligible applicants.
+The Human Resources (HR) Department will contact students starting at lottery ranking number one and continue ascending through the lottery ranking numbers until all available positions have been filled by eligible applicants.
 The lower your lottery ranking number is, the greater your chances of being contacted for a possible summer employment opportunity with the City of Windsor.